CSAMP/omr-flow-data/README.md

 This repository contains flow data at the old and middle rivers to describe flow in the delta.

 # Data Format
 The `OMR_daily.txt` is a matrix containing daily flow of the OMR.
-TODO: add aditional structure info.
+Old and Middle River flow has dimensions year _y_ and month _m_.

 # Methods for Preparing OMR Data for MOdel Input
 by WIll Smith